DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 #### Use Case: Security

 Effortlessly enhance your security posture with one-click deployment of pre-configured **[WAF Managed Rules](https://developers.cloudflare.com/waf/managed-rules/)** across your entire domain or a specific scope of incoming requests.
 This provides peace of mind against various types of attacks.
-Nevertheless, it is advisable to review the individual rules in [Cloudflare Managed Ruleset](https://developers.cloudflare.com/waf/managed-rules/reference/cloudflare-managed-ruleset/) and customize pre-defined rules to suit your specific needs.
+Nevertheless, it is advisable to review the individual rules in [Cloudflare Managed Ruleset](https://developers.cloudflare.com/waf/managed-rules/reference/cloudflare-managed-ruleset/) and customize pre-defined rules to suit your specific needs, as well as optimizing the paranoia level of the [OWASP Core Ruleset](https://developers.cloudflare.com/waf/managed-rules/reference/owasp-core-ruleset/) to prevent potential false positives.

 Start by gaining comprehensive visibility into all activities on your domain through an analysis of **[Security Analytics](https://developers.cloudflare.com/waf/analytics/security-analytics/)**.
 Subsequently, craft highly specific WAF Custom Rules employing the [SKIP action](https://developers.cloudflare.com/waf/custom-rules/skip/).
 This step is crucial for allowing internal, trusted and familiar traffic, particularly for internal API endpoints and [Verified Bots](https://developers.cloudflare.com/bots/reference/verified-bot-categories/), thereby minimizing the risk of false positives in other Custom Rules.
+You can create [lists](https://developers.cloudflare.com/waf/tools/lists/) to simplify the setup.

 Once this foundation is established, proceed to create more generalized Custom Rules to proactively mitigate potential attacks or implement measures to block or challenge specific types of traffic.
 This tiered approach ensures a nuanced and effective strategy for optimizing security while minimizing disruptions to legitimate operations.